WOLFRAM LANGUAGE TUTORIAL

 In this case, however, the result is not distinguished from

 Subtracting 1 from the result yields 0.

 Machine numbers have not only limited precision, but also limited magnitude.
-If you generate a number that lies outside the range specified by $MinMachineNumber and $MaxMachineNumber, Mathematica will automatically convert the number to arbitrary-precision form.
+If you generate a number that lies outside the range specified by $MinMachineNumber and $MaxMachineNumber, the Wolfram Language will automatically convert the number to arbitrary‐precision form.

 to arbitrary precision.